Marcus Trescothick: Continuing career after captaincy

 In January 2016 after six seasons in the job Trescothick stood down from the Somerset captaincy to let experienced new overseas signing Chris Rogers lead the team.
 Trescothick finished his first season without the captaincy since retiring from England duty with a season average of over 53 and also became the Somerset cricketer with the highest number of first class catches in the history of the club.
 He extended his contract with Somerset for the 2017 season during which he broke the record previously belonging to Harold Gimblett for most first class centuries for Somerset and signed another 12 month extension with Somerset in August 2017, to the end of the 2018 season, his 26th season with Somerset.
 On 25 September 2018 Trescothick took three consecutive slip catches as Craig Overton registered a hat-trick in the county championship against Notts.
 It was only the third time in first-class cricket all three dismissals in a hat-trick were caught by the same non wicket-keeping fielder.
 On 27 June 2019 Trescothick announced that he would retire from professional cricket at the end of the 2019 season.

 His last on-field appearance came as a substitute fielder in the final few minutes of Somerset's County Championship game against Essex at Taunton on 26 September 2019.
 He was greeted with a standing ovation and left the field to a guard of honour from the opposition.

 Post-playing career

 In retirement, Trescothick has served as batting coach for the England Test team.
+On 30 July 2024 Marcus Trescothick appointed interim head coach of England white-ball team after Matthew Mott steps down.